Ultra-Mek's innovations help designs take shape

 Instead, some pretty impressive innovation is taking place on an almost daily basis on the Ultra-Mek factory floor, and it is shaping product design - one shiny metal mechanism at a time.

 Steve Hoffman, Ultra-Mek's CEO, and Bill Bencini, vice president of sales, are easygoing and unpretentious, flipping furniture over on a moment's notice to show visitors some of their latest work.
 In one room, an Ultra-Mek employee is testing one of the company's latest components by raising and lowering a recliner for hours on end.
 And nearby, a vintage Milo Baughman red leather mid-century recliner sits slightly askew, with a permanent marker "x" offering the only hint that something important is happening with the chair.

 "We had to recreate the mechanism for that chair," said Hoffman.
 "It was a two-way mechanism when the chair was designed, but that cannot be produced the same way now.
-So we created a three-way mechanism that is acceptable for today's standards, and now the chair is being reproduced by Thayer Coggin for Design Within Reach."
+So we created a three-way mechanism that is acceptable for today's

 The ongoing and growing popularity of mid-century modern style has introduced a new consumer to the iconic designs of Baughman.
 However, like many products produced to earlier safety code standards, the Baughman recliner could not be manufactured without a new mechanism.